Dissolution of the Soviet Union: Economic decline, hunger, and excess mortality

+In a 2001 study by the economist Steven Rosefielde, he calculated that there were 3.4 million premature deaths in Russia from 1990 to 1998, which he partly blames on the "shock therapy" that came with the Washington Consensus.
+A 2017 study estimates that 7 million premature deaths occurred overall as a result of shock therapy.

 Post-Soviet conflicts

-According to the scholar Marcel H. Van Herpen, the end of the Soviet Union also marked the end of Russian colonialism and imperialism.

 As the Soviet Union began to collapse, social disintegration and political instability fueled a surge in ethnic conflict.
 Social and economic disparities, along with ethnic differences, created an upsurge in nationalism within groups and discrimination between groups.
 In particular, disputes over territorial boundaries have been the source of conflict between states experiencing political transition and upheaval.
 Territorial conflicts can involve several different issues: the reunification of ethnic groups which have been separated, restoration of territorial rights to those who experienced forced deportation, and restoration of boundaries arbitrarily changed during the Soviet era.
 Territorial disputes remain significant points of controversy as minority groups consistently oppose election outcomes and seek autonomy and self-determination.
 In addition to territorial disputes and other structural causes of conflict, legacies from the Soviet and pre-Soviet eras, along with the suddenness of the actual sociopolitical change, have resulted in conflict throughout the region.
 As each group experiences dramatic economic reform and political democratization, there has been a surge in nationalism and interethnic conflict.
 Overall, the fifteen independent states that emerged after the collapse of the Soviet Union face problems stemming from uncertain identities, contested boundaries, apprehensive minorities, and an overbearing Russian hegemony.

-Russia under Vladimir Putin, who has termed the dissolution of the USSR as "the greatest geopolitical catastrophe of the 20th century", began to revive Russian nationalism and irredentism, leading them to invade Georgia in 2008, Ukraine in 2014 and Ukraine again in 2022.

 China

-After decades of hardship following the Sino–Soviet split, the People's Republic of China entered a gradual rapprochement with the Soviet Union in 1989 when Gorbachev visited the country.
+After decades of hardship following the Sino-Soviet split, the People's Republic of China entered a gradual rapprochement with the Soviet Union in 1989 when Gorbachev visited the country.
 Afterwards, the border treaty was demarcated in 1991, and they signed the Treaty of Good-Neighborliness and Friendly Cooperation in 2001, which was renewed in June 2021 for five more years.
 Both countries are members of the Shanghai Cooperation Organisation which was founded in 1996.

-On the eve of a 2013 state visit to Moscow by Chinese leader Xi Jinping, Russian President Vladimir Putin remarked that the two nations were forging a special relationship.
+On the eve of a 2013 state visit to Moscow by Chinese leader Xi Jinping, Russian president Vladimir Putin remarked that the two nations were forging a special relationship.
 The two countries have enjoyed close relations militarily, economically, and politically, while supporting each other on various global issues.
 Commentators have debated whether the bilateral strategic partnership constitutes an alliance.
 Russia and China officially declared their relations 'Not allies, but better than allies'.
-The relations between the two countries were put to the test from February 2022 after Russia invaded Ukraine.
+The relations between the two countries are currently being put to the test after Russia invading Ukraine.
+Unlike in the Soviet era, Putin ruled Russia as increasingly China's "junior partner".